Off-World-Live-Collaborative/docs.offworld.live/360-camera/README.md

 *   By default, the camera moves using the direction of the pawn as it is orientated in the level (not the direction of the viewport).
-*   If you are controlling the camera live, check ‘View direction is forward’ so the camera moves where you are looking towards in the viewport.
+*   If you are controlling the camera live, check `View direction is forward` so the camera moves where you are looking towards in the viewport.

 ### `Camera Movement`